arindams2002/Breast-Cancer-Detection/README.md

 ### ***Data Set Information***

 Features are computed from a digitized image of a **Fine Needle Aspirate (FNA)** of a breast mass.
 They describe characteristics of the cell nuclei present in the image.
-A few of the images can be found at [Web Link](http://www.cs.wisc.edu/~street/images/)

 ### ***Attribute Information:***